RedwanHaitami/fcc-survey-form/README.md

 - **User Story #9:** If I enter numbers outside the range of the number input, I will see an HTML5 validation error.

-- **User Story #10:** For the name, email, and number input fields inside the form I can see corresponding labels that    describe the purpose of each field with the following ids: `id="name-label"`, `id="email-label"`, and `id="number-label"`.
+- **User Story #10:** For the name, email, and number input fields inside the form I can see corresponding labels that    describe the purpose of each field with the following ids: `id="name-label"`, `id="email- label"`, and `id="number-label"`.

 - **User Story #11:** For the name, email, and number input fields, I can see placeholder text that gives me a description or instructions for each field.